 A cancellation fee of $100 will be assessed for cancellations of campus accommodations made within ten days before the start of the program.

-In the unlikely event that Maine Media College is unable to fulfill its commitment to the student by offering the Professional Certificate Program all monies will be refunded to the student.
+In the unlikely event that Maine Media College is unable to fulfill its commitment to the student by offering the Certificate or Degree program, all monies will be refunded to the student.